 If you have fire, heat a few rocks and submerge them in a metal container filled with sea water.

 Repeat this procedure until the water is boiling, or at least hot enough to produce a vapor.
 Cover the container with a towel or some type of cloth.
 When the fabric is damp, it can be wrung into a container or directly into the mouth.

 Ice and Snow

-Ice, from either fresh or salt water can be melted and consumed after following the filtration or vapor methods mentioned above.
-Resist the temptation to eat ice while it is frozen – it will lower the body temperature and may speed dehydration.
+Ice, from either fresh or saltwater can be melted and drank after following the filtration or vapor methods mentioned above.
+Resist the temptation to eat ice while it is frozen – it will lower the body temperature and will speed dehydration.

 Nature also provides us with some plants which can ease thirst.
 Fruits contain juices which may be consumed; indeed, any plant or root with a moist or pulpy center can be crushed to release liquid.
 Green bamboo contains a lot of water.